marado/youtube-dl/README.md

                                      on Windows)
     --flat-playlist                  Do not extract the videos of a playlist, only list them.
+    --no-color                       Do not emit color codes in output.

 ## Network Options:
     --proxy URL                      Use the specified HTTP/HTTPS proxy.
 Pass in